Herebel: Demographics

+In statistics gathered by Vasil Kanchov in 1900, the village of Herebel was inhabited by 75 Christian Bulgarians and 125 Muslim Bulgarians.
+However, Kanchov noted that the inhabitants of the village preferred to be called Albanians and that they spoke Albanian.

 During the first World War occupying Austro-Hungarian forces conducted a census (1916-1918) of parts of Albania they held and of Herebel its ethnic demographics they recorded 74 Albanians, 136 others, 3 Romani while its religious composition was 77 Muslims and 136 Orthodox Christians.
 Linguists Klaus Steinke and Xhelal Ylli consider the overall census results to be accurate and reflective of much of the ethnic and religious demographics of the area during that time, however noting that the then identity of the Orthodox Slavic speaking populace was fluid as reflected in census declarations.
 Toward the end of the 1920s the Orthodox Slavic speaking population was located in only two villages of the Maqellarë area, Kërçisht i Epërm and Herebel while in the 1930s the population decline of Orthodox Slavophones continued.

+In the late 1990s, Macedonian was still spoken in Herebel, while a population of Muslim Albanians also resides in the settlement.

 During the 2000s linguists Klaus Steinke and Xhelal Ylli seeking to corroborate villages cited in past literature as being Slavic speaking carried out fieldwork in villages of the area.
 The village of Herebel has only 6 Orthodox Slavic speaking families made up of 3 larger households of around 20 individuals each.
 Linguists Steinke and Ylli also noted that unlike the Gollobordë region, the villages of the Maqellarë administrative unit area do not have any Muslim Slavic speaking inhabitants.

-The village has a population of ethnic Macedonians and Macedonian is spoken in Herebel, while a population of Muslim Albanians also resides in the settlement.